-The results of estimated long-run ARDL cointegration model (1, 1, 0, 2, 2, 0, 1, 0), which selected automatically from 20 models based on Akaike Information Criterion (see Appendix B), are presented in Table 5.3.
-As the reported results indicate, the long run coefficient of ODA variable (lnAID) is positive and statistically significant indicating that foreign aid boosts GDP growth in Sudan during the period under consideration.
-Specifically, the findings indicate that a one percent increase in ODA disbursement pushes GDP to grow by, approximately, 0.38 percent.5 without aid inflows.
-Indirectly, aid improves human capital and, hence, boosts the absorption of new knowledge and modern business practices that are likely to spillovers from sources such as foreign investment and other domestic know-how sources.
-However, based on the argument purposed by exogenous growth theory, the direct contribution of aid can be only hold in the short run.
-That is aid, as a form capital, has no long run impact on economic growth.
-In contrast, the intangible contribution of aid in upgrading human capital, which is considered according to endogenous economic growth theory, has the ability to promote perpetual increases in economic growth rates.
-Moreover, the direct benefits of aid are expected to be confined to specific sectors and firms and mostly not disseminated evenly throughout the whole economy.
-The indirect effects of aid, on the other hand, are conveyed via human capital development and diffused across different sectors generating more increases in economic growth rates.
-It is worth noting that the contributions of foreign aid to human capital development in Sudan cannot be overlooked.
+B), are presented in Table 4.
+As the reported results indicate, the long run coefficient of ODA variable (lnAID) is positive and statistically significant indicating that foreign aid boosts GDP growth.
+Specifically, the findings indicate that a one percent increase in ODA disbursement pushes GDP to grow by, approximately, 0.38 percent.
+In light of this finding, some theoretical aspects on the relationship between aid and economic growth need to be acknowledged.
+As argued by many scholars, aid has a potentiality to contribute directly and indirectly to economic growth.
+Directly, aid probably expands the existing physical capital pushing GDP to grow beyond the levels that could otherwise be achieved without aid inflows.
+Indirectly, aid improves human capital and, hence, boosts the absorption of new knowledge and modern business practices that are likely to spillovers from sources such as foreign investment and other know-how sources.
+It is worth to note that the contributions of foreign aid to human capital development in Sudan cannot be overlooked.
 The schools, universities, health care centers (i.e. hospitals, dressing points and diagnostic units) and other social overhead capital facilities are extensively spread throughout the regions constituting the country.
-The support of aid sometimes exceeds these pure humanitarian aspects to contribute to the direct infrastructural projects including establishing road networks, water supplies, power generation and sanitation.